Lacj91/album_financiero/README.md

 Overview:
 The Album Financiero is a Power BI-based interactive solution designed to track, analyze, and optimize personal financial activity across a 10-year period.
-The project transforms a raw Excel file into a scalable and insightful dataset.
+The project transforms a raw Excel file into a scalable and insightful data source.

 Objective:
 To build a data-driven tool that: